oliverkwebb/oliverkwebb.github.io/content/aboutme.md

 ## Projects I've made

+- [deskephem](https://github.com/oliverkwebb/deskephem): A CLI astronomy calculator<M-Left>
+- [pracstro](https://crates.io/crates/pracstro): A compact, accurate ephemeris generating library for celestial objects.
 - [cheat](https://github.com/oliverkwebb/cheat): An offline analog for [cheat.sh](https://cheat.sh)
 - [moontool](https://github.com/oliverkwebb/moontool): A collection of C programs that work with moon phases
 - [ytmpv](https://github.com/oliverkwebb/ytmpv): A shell script that provides quick access to proxies to counter anti-ad-block
 - [calfact](https://github.com/oliverkwebb/calfact) A xkcd 1930 generator
-- [pdlibc](https://github.com/oliverkwebb/pdlibc): A public domain example implementation of libc aiming to be a superset of nolibc and compliment with C89
 - [luaed](https://codeberg.org/oliverkwebb/luaed): An ed implementation with syntax highlighting
 - [newtime](https://github.com/oliverkwebb/newtime): A redesign of the C time library with an emphasis on cleanliness and completeness.
+- [pdlibc](https://github.com/oliverkwebb/pdlibc): A public domain example implementation of libc aiming to be a superset of nolibc and compliment with C89

 ## Other projects I've contributed significantly to